 - Place some aluminum foil, over the surface where your cat is scratching.
 They will not like the feel of the tape or the foil and will avoid the area.

 - Strategically place some sort of barrier, like a box or other piece of furniture, to prevent your cat from accessing the area they want to scratch.
 We use boxes stuffed into the back of our sofa so the cat cannot get behind the sofa-a place he loves to scratch.
+Additionally, you may also want to learn more about Caster Central to explore the option of using furniture casters to enhance the mobility and flexibility of your furniture.

 - Spray the area your cat is scratching with some sort of citrus or menthol.
 Cats do not like the smell of citrus or menthol.
 You also can try placing cotton balls soaked in these substances on the surface.
 Change them out every few weeks.